In a hyper competitive market, it’s worth investigating solutions that extends your existing services and can turn you a profit.

 It further solidifies your business as the expert

-A 2014 Inc. Magazine article makes a research-backed case that email marketing truly works — citing, for example, a Nielsen finding that 28 percent of online shoppers subscribe to store or product emails to stay informed.
+Email marketing is not dead, a Nielsen research forund that 28 percent of online shoppers subscribe to store or product emails to stay informed.
 So it’s a good bet that most businesses, including many of your current and future clients, will be looking for help with email marketing.

 With your own white label email marketing platform, you’ll quickly be seen as the expert on that system and earn your clients’ trust in executing campaigns.
 They will come to you — not a third-party vendor — when it’s time to launch a new email-marketing campaign.